Skip To Content

 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) requires each university to have a Quality Enhancement Plan (QEP), which is a carefully designed and focused course of action that addresses a well-defined topic or issue(s) that was selected after a close examination of data about the institution and the student experience.

-Developing a QEP as part of South University’s reaffirmation process is an opportunity for our institution to enhance our overall institutional quality by proposing a project that we believe will improve student learning and/or the learning environment and accomplish the mission of South University.
+Developing a QEP as part of South University’s reaffirmation process is an opportunity for our institution to enhance our overall institutional quality by proposing a project that we believe will improve student learning and success to accomplish the mission of South University.

 How was the topic selected?

 The topic of the QEP is determined through a multi-step process that involves a broad cross-section of the University’s faculty, staff, and students.
-The process began in the Fall of 2022 with the establishment of the QEP Discovery Team, and is being refined through a rigorous democratic process designed to ensure that the community within South University is supportive of the plan.
-The timeline for this process can be found below:
+The process began in the Fall of 2022 and was refined through a rigorous democratic process designed to ensure that the community within South University is supportive of the plan.

 How will we know if the QEP is successful?

-South University plans to use both indirect and direct measures, both qualitative and quantitative data, to assess the learning outcomes and benchmarks related to the overall plan and its goals where student learning and/or the learning environment improvement are concerned.
-Our approach will include scheduled formative assessment, allowing us to adjust implementation activities, timelines and assessment instruments, as necessary.
-In doing so, the University will employ a QEP Assessment Committee whose responsibility will be to regularly collect and evaluate information to determine the effectiveness of the final plan.
+South University uses both indirect and direct measures, both qualitative and quantitative data, to assess the outcomes and benchmarks related to the overall plan and its goals where student success improvements are concerned.
+Our approach includes scheduled formative assessments, allowing us to adjust implementation activities, timelines and assessment instruments, as necessary.
+Three QEP committees, including Executive Steering Committee, Development and Implementation Committee, and Assessment Committee, comprised of University leaders and students evaluate information on a monthly basis to determine the effectiveness of the plan during the five-year duration to completion.